Local news delivered daily to your email inbox. Subscribe for FREE to the rdnewsNOW newsletter.

 Administration did note throughout the day that the projects put before council had already gone through a thorough vetting process to determine needs versus wants and were significantly reduced compared to the requests received.

-Today’s debate also appeared to reveal components of the capital budget process that councillors felt could use improvement, such as in the transparency and communication around capital projects as they’re developed.
+The debate Nov.
+18, also appeared to reveal components of the capital budget process that councillors felt could use improvement, such as in the transparency and communication around capital projects as they’re developed.

 • the treatment, presentation, and approvals required for capital items carried forward from previous fiscal years; and